What is a Language Immersion Program?

 At the Children’s Learning Centers (CLC) our language immersion methodology incorporates the CLC mission and the core values of early childhood education.
-We believe children develop at greater levels when activities include all learning domains; we know that children learn by doing, interacting and expressing.
+We believe children develop at greater levels when activities include all learning domains; we know that children learn by doing, interacting, and expressing.
 We have four Spanish Language Immersion classrooms; two toddler and two preschool.

 As early childhood educators:

 - We support the building of a community of inclusion.
-We know that the young child’s developmental needs are paramount; we want the language immersion process to be fun and to compliment the young child’s development.
+We know that the young child’s developmental needs are paramount; we want the language immersion process to be fun and to complement the young child’s development.

-- We seek to utilize the unique window of opportunity for learning languages that young children possess by exposing the young child to the rhythm, sounds and culture of another language.
+- We seek to utilize the unique window of opportunity for learning languages that young children possess by exposing the young child to the rhythm, sounds, and culture of another language.

 - We strive to foster an appreciation for a multilingual and multicultural nation by making natural connections through literature, actions, relationships, inquiries, opportunities, and repetition.

 At CLC some of the children in the Program are new to the foreign language, while others come from households where family members are bilingual or even multilingual; however, all young children are still in the process of acquiring language skills.
 Our Program is designed to help the child easily transition into the language of the classroom by participating naturally in the language.
 They can use, practice and rehearse the foreign language in an emotionally supportive environment that stimulates all their senses.
-The children are assessed two times a year for receptive and expressive vocabulary recognition using the Test de Vocabulario en Imagenes Peabody (TVIP).

 For parents of a young child learning a new language: